JiayuX/Two-Class-BBox-Regression/README.md

 # Two-Class-BBox-Regression
  This object detection project builds a two-class bounding box regressor to detect and classify dogs and cats.
-Due to the simplicity of the model, it requires that only one object belonging to either one of the included classes appear in each picture.
-To achieve multi-object & multi-class detection, more complex models are expected such as those in R-CNN and YOLO families.
+With the dataset used, the model is applicable when only one object belonging to either one of the included classes appear in each picture.
+To achieve multi-object & multi-class detection, a properly annotated dataset is needed and better models are available such as YOLO.

  To run the code, download the original dataset from [Kaggle](https://www.kaggle.com/andrewmvd/dog-and-cat-detection?select=images) and place the 'annotations' and 'images' folders in the dataset folder.